Sylvia Bossu: Works

-Bossu belongs to a movement that art critic Nicolas Bourriaud has called the esthétique du relationnel ('aesthetics of the relational').
-In the magazine art press, Claudia Hart described Bossu's works as an existential search for the "raw, naked expression of human pain", breaking with the approach of "her master Marcel Duchamp."
-Bossu animated her ready-mades, Hart follows, "by borrowing her machines from the everyday world – a sewing machine or a bathroom scale – and placing them in tautological arrangements that became metaphors of alienation, separation or death."

 In Miroir de courtoisie 1 (1988) the spectator is invited to stand up in front of a mirror in order to look at their reflection.
 As the spectator walks towards the mirror, however, a photo-electric cell triggers the flash of a camera that saturates the mirror.
 The spectator, dazzled, is unable to see their reflection.

+In État de fait (1990), six desk lamps are pointed at the viewer while an answering machine plays beeps and bits of innocuous sentences.

 In Films cousus (1992) the projector produces the sound of a sewing machine as a film is projected, giving the impression that the projector is sewing the film in front of the spectator.

 In La mangeuse d'images (1992) the spectator is invited to see his personal films one last time, then destroy them by offering them to a shredder.

 Au moment voulu (1995) takes the form of a meat grinder connected to a scale, so that the grinder cuts raw meat when a person steps on the scale.
 The title is inspired by Maurice Blanchot's novel Au moment voulu, where the narrator describes a situation in which he feels the existence of a will that goes beyond him and encompasses him.

+In Elle est trop fraîche (1995) a scale triggers a cry of fright as soon as one climbs on it.

+Critics

+Bossu belongs to a movement that art critic Nicolas Bourriaud has called the esthétique relationnelle ('aesthetics of the relational').

+In the magazine art press, Claudia Hart described Bossu's works as an existential search for the "raw, naked expression of human pain", breaking with the approach of "her master Marcel Duchamp."
+Bossu animated her ready-mades, Hart follows, "by borrowing her machines from the everyday world – a sewing machine or a bathroom scale – and placing them in tautological arrangements that became metaphors of alienation, separation or death."